 SIP resourcing health check

-The SIP resourcing health check outlines seven steps that can be followed to ensure your school’s resources are effectively aligned to initiatives in the SIP to improve student learning and wellbeing outcomes.
+The SIP resourcing health check outlines seven steps to ensure your school’s resources are effectively aligned to initiatives in the SIP to improve student learning and wellbeing outcomes.

 Download the ‘SIP resourcing health check’ PDF (417kb)